microsoft/ML-For-Beginners/8-Reinforcement/1-QLearning/README.md

 walk(m,qpolicy_strict)
 ```

-If you try the code above several times, you may notice that sometimes it just "hangs", and you need to press STOP button in the notebook to interrupt it.
+> If you try the code above several times, you may notice that sometimes it "hangs", and you need to press the STOP button in the notebook to interrupt it.
 This happens because there could be situations when two states "point" to each other in terms of optimal Q-Value, in which case the agents ends up moving between those states indefinitely.

 ## 🚀Challenge